diginatu/nagome/docs/plugin.md

 ### Domain

+Basically, the message acts like pub-sub messaging.
 A message sent from a plugin resend to other plugins which is domain plugin itself or depend on it.
+"Depend" means that setting domain string in domain in the "plugin.yml".

+#### Suffixed Domain

+There is some special suffix.

+##### @filter

+The plugin that depends on a domain with this suffix can filter messages.
+If there is a plugin that depends on filtering domain, a original message (without suffix) is added the suffix and sent to ONLY one plugin which depends filtering domain.

+If the plugin wants to proceed the message, have to send the message with the suffix.
+In this process, you can modify or just through, abort by not sending, also delay the message.

+The suffixed message that passed all filtering plugins will broadcast to all plugins which depends the original domain.

 ### Command